birdming22/arduino_toy_server/README.md

 # Arduino Toy Server

-Demonstrate sending a api packet to the Arduino from Android.
+Demonstrate sending a api packet to the Arduino from Android [Toy Controller](https://github.com/birdming22/ToyController).

 ## API Format
 Any Byte except API ID should not be larger than 0x7F.